How to make a splint

 If any of these situations occur and medical assistance is not available, and the injured part looks to be abnormally bent, gently replacing the injured part back into its normal position may improve the circulation.

-Avoid activities that strain the muscles or bones for long periods of time as these can cause fatigue and falls.
-Always use proper protective gear, such as proper footwear, pads, braces, and helmets.
+Avoid activities that strain the muscles or bones for long periods as these can cause fatigue and falls.
+Always use protective gear, such as proper footwear, pads, braces, and helmets.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.